couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 ### Adjusting Rebalance during Compaction

 If you perform a rebalance while a node is undergoing index compaction, you may experience delays in rebalance.
-There is REST-API parameter as of Couchbase Server 2.0.1 you can use to improve rebalance performance.
+There is REST API parameter as of Couchbase Server 2.0.1 you can use to improve rebalance performance.
 If you do make this selection, you will reduce the performance of index compaction which can result in larger index file size.